The law requires you to tell the DVLA about any condition that may affect your ability to drive safely

 Driving Mobility are a network of 16 independent organisations covering England, Scotland, Wales and Northern Ireland, who offer professional, high quality information, advice and assessment to people with a medical condition which might cause issues with safe driving.

-The aim of these organisations are to give help and advice on driving safely NOT to stop people driving.
-You should be aware that, with the appropriate adaptations and driving techniques, even someone with a completed fused neck can be assessed as safe to drive.
+The aim of these organisations are to give help and advice on driving safely.
+They do not want to stop people driving.
+You should be aware that, with the appropriate adaptations and driving techniques, even someone with a completely fused neck can be assessed as safe to drive.

-For people with AS, they might offer advice on fitting additional mirrors, driving an automatic rather than a manual and on devices to help with getting in and out of cars.
+For people with axial SpA (AS), they might offer advice on fitting additional mirrors, driving an automatic rather than a manual and on devices to help with getting in and out of cars.

 You can be referred for an assessment by the DVLA or you can call your local centre to make an appointment for an assessment.
 If you are referred by the DVLA you will not be charged but if you contact them independently there is a charge.

 The Chartered Society of Physiotherapy have produced a general guide to driving more comfortably.
 You can download the guide.

 The Motability Scheme enables disabled people to lease a new car, scooter or powered wheelchair by exchanging their mobility allowance.

 Even if you don’t drive yourself, you can apply for a car as a passenger and propose two other people as your drivers.

 You can apply if you have 12 months or more of your DLA or PIP award remaining.
 If your award is not renewed during the full length of your chosen scheme your car will need to be returned.